eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

 <!-- cat-id: Polar -->

-(This makes `Point` into Ceylon's version of what the functional programming community calls an "algebraic" type.)
+(This makes `Point` into Ceylon's version of what the functional programming community calls an "algebraic" or "sum" type.)

 Now the compiler won't let us declare additional subclasses of `Point`, and so the union type `Polar|Cartesian` is exactly the same type as `Point`.